 Additionally, spouses may seek a no-fault divorce if they have lived separate and apart for at least a year according to a court-ordered judgment of separation or a formal written agreement of separation.
 No-fault divorces have a much higher chance of success out of court in an uncontested manner, saving couples from the time and stress of a drawn-out contested divorce.

 With that being said, not all divorces are the result of irreconcilable differences.
 A spouse may seek a fault-based divorce in the event that the other spouse has engaged in some sort of wrongful misconduct.
-We do recommend consulting with a divorce lawyer in Dutchess County before proceeding to gain the full scope of your particular divorce.
+We do recommend consulting with a lawyer before proceeding to gain the full scope of your particular divorce.

 Spouses may choose to file for divorce based on fault in an attempt to gain an advantage in court, such as by citing a spouse’s infidelity to pursue a higher alimony award.
 This is not without its drawbacks, however, as fault-based divorces typically turn into lengthy and heated legal battles.
 As such, spouses who are considering pursuing a fault-based divorce must be sure to weigh the associated emotional and financial costs when making their decision.

-At the Law Office of Dennis R. Vetrano, Jr., LLC, our Dutchess County divorce attorneys can help you evaluate your situation and determine which grounds would be more advantageous for your divorce.
+At the Law Office of Dennis R. Vetrano, Jr., LLC, our attorneys can help you evaluate your situation and determine which grounds would be more advantageous for your divorce.
 Having served countless clients throughout Dutchess, Orange, Putnam, Rockland, Ulster & Westchester Counties, we have established ourselves as trusted leaders within the family law community and can provide the premier-quality support you need.
 Nobody should have to endure the physical and emotional burden of divorce alone.
 Let us handle the legal heavy lifting on your behalf so you can move forward with peace of mind.

 Get in touch with us today to find out more about how we can assist you.